Boston Harbor Sunset

 • Professional and business services

-Bear in mind, though, that the job market is highly competitive here, so make sure you present yourself in the best possible light.
+Bear in mind, though, that the job market is highly competitive here (this can be said for many East Coast places), so make sure you present yourself in the best possible light.

 You’ll Be Living in the College City